yashmadan123/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

 ## Pre-Requisites

-You should have a basic understanding of **Azure services**, including **Azure OpenAI** and **Azure Cloud Shell**.
-Familiarity with **command-line interfaces** and a foundational knowledge of programming concepts are also required.
+You should have basic knowledge and understanding of the following:

+- **Azure Portal**: The web interface for managing and provisioning Azure resources.
+- **Azure services, including Azure OpenAI and Azure Cloud Shell**: Core Azure offerings for AI capabilities and command-line management.
+- **Command-line interfaces**: Tools like PowerShell or Bash for executing commands and managing systems.

 ## Architecture

-In this lab, the workflow begins by provisioning an Azure OpenAI resource in the Azure portal.
-Next, you will deploy a model and set up a sample application using Cloud Shell.
-The application will be integrated with the Azure OpenAI model to handle text-based tasks.
-You’ll then test the application by sending prompts and reviewing the responses.
-Finally, enhancements will be made to the application to manage conversation history for a more interactive experience.
+This architecture allows users to leverage advanced AI capabilities by starting with provisioning an Azure OpenAI resource in the Azure portal.
+You will then deploy a model and set up a sample application using Cloud Shell.
+The application will be integrated with the Azure OpenAI model for text-based tasks.
+You'll test the application by sending prompts and reviewing responses.
+Finally, you'll enhance the application to manage conversation history for a more interactive experience.

 ## Architecture Diagram